bbc/bbc-a11y/guides/using/validating-your-project.md

 })
 ```

+If you don't specify a width, the viewport will be 1024px wide.

 To test the same URL with multiple widths, you can loop over the widths in your
 configuration file, for example: